TomHarrop/ird-5acc-paper/notes/outline.md

 ## Results/discussion

+**hypothesis**

+- there is a group of genes that are repressed at the SM stage in wild species (-ve L2FC PBM vs. SM).
+These genes "promote indeterminate state".
+These genes are *not* repressed in the domesticated species, therefore the indeterminate state is maintained for longer.

+**evidence**

+1. Phenotype-L2FC correlation

+- not sure yet...

+2. PC5

+- This component splits the two stages and it is mostly driven by the wild species: while nipponbare and especially indica are much closer to 0.
+- The wild species display a much stronger burst of MADS-box related to differientiation
+- The AP2 story might be more complicated, but indeed many of them are strongly down-regulated in most species, but they behave differently in indica, nipponbare

+3. clustering of TF genes

+- note that we are not necessarily limited to family-level comparisons. e.g. AP2 could regulate MADS etc.
+- Hélène is currently looking for biologically significant stuff in the clusters
+- no family survives bonferroni correction in cluster 6
+- AP2 genes are enriched in cluster with high +ve L2FC in indica

+4. differential expression

+- note non-overlap of glab / indica genes.
+Of course selection could have acted on different genes in different domestications
+- genes with a +ve L2FC for the stage:species interaction fit this category

 ### 1. Phenotypic analyses of African and Asian domesticated and wild rice

 * Parallel evolution of phenotype during African and Asian domestications